 Book 6 & 7: Girl, Wash Your Face & Girl, Stop Apologizing

 I made this a two for one type of deal, because it’s written by the same author.
 These books are about never compromising your goals for someone else, learning how to stop being negative, and becoming more confident.
-Girl, Stop Apologizing won’t be out until March of 2019, but I figured I would include it now so that you could add it to your list!
+At the time of writing and posting this, Girl, Stop Apologizing is not out, but I figured I would include it now so that you could add it to your list!
 I’ve been recommended Girl, Wash Your Face by a couple of friends and I can’t wait to read it!

 Book 8: 100 Days of Being Brave